First order endotactic reaction networks

+Since $\cG_2$ is weakly reversible, it is endotactic \cite{CNP13} (see also Corollary~\ref{cor:simplified-criterion-for-endotacticity}).
+In contrast, the finite sweep test \cite[Proposition~4.1]{CNP13} does \emph{not} apply to $\cG_1$ since it is \emph{three}-dimensional.
+Despite these two reaction graphs only differ by one edge (colored in red), it turns out that $\cG_1$ is \emph{not} endotactic by Theorem~\ref{thm:endotactic=weakly-reversible} (with $(\cG_1)^{\spadesuit} = \cG_1$; see Section~\ref{sect:endotacticity-first-order} for the meaning of the notation $(\cG_1)^{\spadesuit}$). \end{example} Although for linear ODEs, the spectral property of the adjacency matrix is sufficient to determine the unique existence of the global asymptotically stable equilibrium, it turns out that in the context of first order endotactic reaction systems, the adjacency matrix may \emph{not} be Hurwitz stable. \begin{example} Consider the following reaction network $\cG$ of species $S_i$ for $i=1,\ldots,5$

-Note that $\cG$ is neither weakly reversible nor strongly endotactic; indeed, $\cG$ is \emph{not} $(0,1,2,2,2)$-strongly endotactic (see Section~\ref{sect:endotacticity} for its definition).
-Hence \emph{none of the existing results \cite{A11a,A11b,CNP13,P13,GMS14} yield permanence of $\cG$}, at least in a straightforward manner, as the respective assumptions therein were violated for this reaction network.
-In addition, since the total concentration of species $S_3$, $S_4$ and $S_5$ is conserved, this mass-action system indeed is \emph{not} injective (i.e., the right hand side of the associated ODE is \emph{not} one-to-one) \cite{CF05}, and thus one cannot imply the uniqueness of a positive equilibrium by injectivity either.
-Nevertheless, since the mass-action system associated with $\cG$ is a linear ODE, by straightforward calculation one can show that there exists a unique positive equilibrium in each positive stoichiometric compatibility class, despite \emph{the Jacobian criterion fails to yield the local asymptotic stability of the positive equilibrium} since the Jacobian matrix is singular.
-However, $\cG$ is endotactic (by Theorem~\ref{thm:A-endotactic=endotactic}; see Example~\ref{ex:typical-endotactic} for more details), and by Theorem~\ref{thm:deterministic-stability-endotactic}, the positive equilibrium is globally asymptotically stable in each stoichiometric compatibility class.
-Indeed, the convergence to the equilibrium is exponentially fast (the interested reader may jump to Example~\ref{ex:rate-convergence} for more details). \end{example}
+{Note that $\cG$ is neither weakly reversible nor strongly endotactic; indeed, $\cG$ is \emph{not} $(0,1,2,2,2)$-strongly endotactic (see Section~\ref{sect:endotacticity} for its definition).
+Straightforward yet tedious calculation shows that regardless of the positive reaction rate constants, the coefficient matrix is singular and that there exists a unique positive equilibrium in each positive stoichiometric compatibility class.
+Indeed, $\cG$ is endotactic (by Theorem~\ref{thm:A-endotactic=endotactic}; see Example~\ref{ex:typical-endotactic} for more details), and by Theorem~\ref{thm:deterministic-stability-endotactic}, the positive equilibrium in each stoichiometric compatibility class is globally asymptotically stable in that class.
+Furthermore, the convergence to the equilibrium is exponentially fast (the interested reader may jump to Example~\ref{ex:rate-convergence} for more details).} \end{example}

-In addition, there has been abundant research on first order reaction networks with strong motivation from biology as well as from mathematics.
-For instance, equilibria of certain reversible first order reaction networks were calculated in \cite{H66}, which, as a byproduct, resulted in the well-known Markov Chain Tree Theorem.

-Nevertheless, there seems to have been rare systematic study on the \emph{dynamics} of first order \emph{endotactic} reaction networks, which motivates this work for their deterministic dynamics as well as a companion work for their \emph{stochastic dynamics} \cite{X24b}.
-Despite first order weakly reversible reaction networks are \emph{monomolecular} and of \emph{deficiency zero} (see Section~\ref{sect:RN} for the definition of deficiency), first order endotactic reaction networks in general are \emph{not} necessarily so as evidenced by Example~\ref{ex:Introductory-example}.
-Hence one may not be able to simply apply classical results for monomolecular reaction networks to first order endotactic reaction networks.